adaltas/node-nikita/src/file/download.coffee.md

     Use the specified HTTP proxy.
 If the port number is not specified, it is assumed at port 1080.
 See curl(1) man page.
 *   `sha1` (SHA-1 Hash)
     Hash of the file using SHA-1.
+Used to check integrity.
+*   `sha256` (SHA-256 Hash)
-Used to check integrity
+    Hash of the file using SHA-256.
+Used to check integrity.
 *   `source` (path)
     File, HTTP URL, FTP, GIT repository.
 File is the default protocol if source is provided without any.